Animals

 Henry Moore, Sheep Resting, 1974, Tate, London, UK.

 I live deep within a sheep farming country.
 The year is punctuated by the ancient ways of working the land.
-In September, farmers are checking the condition of their ewe, ready for them to join the rams and begin the mating game in October.
+In September, farmers are checking the condition of their ewes, ready for them to join the rams and begin the mating game in October.
 This is traditionally known as “tupping”.
-Sturdy Welsh breeds like ours will over-winter in the fields around our home, and by April those cute, bouncy lambkins will start to appear.
+Sturdy Welsh breeds like ours will over-winter in the fields around our home, and by April, those cute, bouncy lambkins will start to appear.

 Henry Moore, Sheep in Snow Scene, 1974, Tate, London, UK.

 The time Moore spent watching sheep from his window gave him an insight into the nature and temperament of the sheep.
 He saw the changes in them over the year.
-He drew them fluffy and fleecy and later drew them just after shearing time when he could see the fluid shapes of their bodies.
+He drew them fluffy and fleecy, and later drew them just after shearing time, when he could see the fluid shapes of their bodies.

 Henry Moore's Sheep